A rising interest in crafts

 Five years ago, I made my hobby (patchwork and quilting) into my work, so it’s been important to me to still do some craft for pleasure (although I do love my work!).
 So, with a new baby in the family, I pulled out my knitting needles again and made a small stripy cardigan.

 It’s all finished now (stripes matching across the raglan sleeves and all).
-The small garment arrived safely at its destination via the Royal Mail and is being worn by baby Erin, who is eight weeks old today!
+The small garment arrived safely at its destination via the Royal Mail and is being worn by this very dear baby, who is eight weeks old today!

 I’ve also done a crochet course, taught on Bluprint by Kim Werker, who is a really clear and helpful teacher.
 At last I understand the difference between UK and US crochet terms!
 So a spot of crochet is next, I think.